Albert Smijers

-Albertus Antonius Smijers (19 July 1888 – 15 May 1957), was a Dutch musicologist who served as Professor of Musicology at the University of Utrecht.
-He was a noted authority on Josquin des Prez—44 volumes of Werken van Josquin des Prez were published in his lifetime, and another 11 after his death.
+Albertus Antonius Smijers (19 July 1888 – 15 May 1957) was a Dutch musicologist who served as Professor of Musicology at the University of Utrecht.
+As one of the first Dutch musicologists to receive a doctorate, he chaired several organisations such as the International Musicological Society.
+Smijers was also a noted authority on Josquin des Pres; he published 44 volumes of Werken van Josquin des Prez from 1941 until his death, while another 11 volumes were published posthumously by his students.